gamemann/pktbatch-rs/README.md

 | `opt_protocol` | Protocol Options object | `None` | An optional object that contains settings for the protocol header (e.g., TCP, UDP, ICMP, etc.).
 If not set, the program will use default values for the protocol header. |
 | `opt_payload` | Payload Options object | `None` | An optional object that contains settings for the packet payload.
 If not set, the program will use a default payload. |

-* If no interface is defined, the program will attempt to retrieve the interface name using the first source IP address defined.
+* If no interface is defined, the program will attempt to retrieve the interface name using the first source IP address defined ([source](https://github.com/Packet-Batch/pktbatch-rs/blob/main/src/util/net.rs#L168)).
     * This means you **must** have a source IP or interface defined.

 ##### Ethernet Options Object